Rasool Bux Palijo: Personal life

-He has six children from his first wife Shareefan Palijo: 1) Jameel Ahmed Palejo, 2) Saleem Akhtar, 3) Masood Anwar, 4) Shehnaz (Adi Pado), 5) Ghulam Hyder, and 6) Noor Nabi; two children from his second wife Ruqaya: 1) Zafar Palijo, 2) Fakhra Qalbani.
+He has six children from his first wife Shareefan Palijo: 1) Jameel Ahmed Palijo, 2) Saleem Akhtar, 3) Masood Anwar, 4) Shehnaz (Adi Pado), 5) Ghulam Hyder, and 6) Noor Nabi; two children from his second wife Ruqaya: 1) Zafar Palijo, 2) Fakhra Qalbani.
 Later on, he was married to Sindhi singer, activist, and author Zarina Baloch until her death on 25 October 2006.
 The union yielded a son Ayaz Latif Palijo.
 Lastly, he was married to the educationist and Sindhi-language writer, Naseem Thebo.
 The union yielded two children: 1) Tania Palijo, and 2) Anita Aijaz.
 Fifth Wife Zahida Shaikh.

 Death

-On 7 June 2018, he died at a hospital in Karachi.
+On 6 June 2015, he died at a hospital in Karachi.
 Prior to his death, he was hospitalised for a long time for cardiac and respiratory complications.
 On 8 June 2018, he was buried in his native village, Mungar Khan Palijo, in Thatta district.

 Books

 Described as "the author of more than forty books on numerous subjects, ranging from literature to politics, prison dairies, philosophy, culture and poetry", his bibliography includes: